 Only you can make the change to create a better version of yourself.
 I faced many hardships when quitting pot as my addiction had been a very serious one at this point.
 What really changed the game for me was understanding the reasons why I wanted to quit and where this would eventually take me.

 I wanted a nice family, job and overall just a nicer standard of life… I’d say after being 2 years sober – I’m definitely in reach of or have everything that I’d ever want for in life.
 Quitting marijuana was one of the best things that ever happened to me and if you are able to stick to a dedicated plan and keep your mindset focus, you’ll make that important change for the best.
+If you’d like to figure out the methods and tricks I used to stay away from depression while quitting, then check out the link below.
 I wish everyone the best of luck and success with their addiction.